 “As part of this delivery there is an additional focus on officer wellbeing.
 It is a crucial part of our officer welfare to remind them to be kind to themselves and that they will be impacted too.
 We offer signposting to all the support available, both internal and external to the organisation, as well as other important courses specific to this need” -Mental health project delivery manager in a large police organisation

 According to Mind UK – 91% of police officers have experienced stress and poor mental health at work.
 Their studies showed that it is possible to work hard independently, to prevent mental health problems affecting your performance at work, but this can come at a large personal cost, impacting relationships and physical health.
 These circumstances must improve.
-It should be accessible and straightforward for police officers to retrieve support – their vests may be bullet proof, but their minds are not.
+It should be accessible and straightforward for police officers to retrieve support.